 We reflect on how the island of Mallorca has developed over the past decade to become a true Mediterranean oasis for visitors and residents alike. […] Mallorca, a cutting-edge oasis

-There is an excellent selection of educational facilities available on Mallorca offering an all-round quality education for your child.
+All-round quality education for your child.
 Here is your complete guide to the best International schools on Mallorca. […] International Schools on Mallorca